KHwong12/KHwong12/README.md

 ### Hi there 👋 🌏 🗺️ 📊

-I am Kenneth Wong.
+I am Kenneth Wong, a geospatial data analyst, an urbanist and a map nerd

 - I work with Geographic Information System (GIS), geospatial data and maps
 - I write articles on understanding cities and urban development with spatial data
 - I work as a Teaching Assistant and Demonstrator in the Department of Urban Planning and Design, University of Hong Kong

-- Feel free to check my [portfolio](https://kennethwong12.netlify.app/)
+Feel free to check my [**web portfolio**](https://kennethwong12.netlify.app/) for all major projects I have created!

 ## Connect with me 👨‍💻